CJ-Felicitas/CJ-Felicitas/README.md

 - Java
 - HTML 5
 - BS3
+- SQL

-I'm looking forward to learn Web Development
+I'm looking forward to learn Web Development and I'm more interested working on backend.